Exemption from coverage

 How to apply for an exemption

-To apply for an exemption, under section 20 of the Seafarers Act, complete the Request for Exemption from the Application of the Seafarers Act application form and guidelines (PDF, 158.7 KB).
+To apply for an exemption, under section 20 of the Seafarers Act, complete the Request for Exemption from the Application of the Seafarers Act application form (PDF, 365.7 KB).

-The form and guidelines provide information about any evidence required and the factors which are considered in making a decision.
+The form and Exemption guidelines (PDF, 216.8 KB) provide information about any evidence required and the factors which are considered in making a decision.

 How the Seacare Authority assesses a request for exemption

-To assist it in determining applications for an exemption, the Seacare Authority considers factors and information outlined in the Request for Exemption from the Application of the Seafarers Act application form and guidelines (PDF, 158.7 KB).
+To assist it in determining applications for an exemption, the Seacare Authority considers factors and information outlined in the Exemption guidelines (PDF, 216.8 KB) and the Request for Exemption from the Application of the Seafarers Act application form (PDF, 365.7 KB).

 The factors that the Seacare Authority considers in granting an exemption (in effect from 1 July 2021) are: